AckerlyXu/heima/articles/application-gateway/application-gateway-faq.md

 **Q. What is the difference between Application Gateway and Azure Load Balancer?**

 Application Gateway is a layer 7 load balancer.
 This means that Application Gateway deals with web traffic only (HTTP/HTTPS/WebSocket).
-It supports application load balancing capabilities such as SSL termination, cookie based session affinity, and round robin for load balancing traffic.
+It supports application load balancing capabilities such as SSL termination, cookie-based session affinity, and round robin for load balancing traffic.
 Load Balancer, load balances traffic at layer 4 (TCP/UDP).

 **Q. What protocols does Application Gateway support?**